ranyus/FedFS/README.md

 # FedFS
 Federated Feature Selection as in the paper https://arxiv.org/abs/2109.11323

-If used in scientific publication, please site the method and library as follows:
+If used in scientific publication, please cite the method and library as follows:

 @misc{cgv2021federated,
       title={Federated Feature Selection for Cyber-Physical Systems of Systems},